Davis Mountains State Park: History

 Interest in developing a state park in the Davis Mountains began in earnest in 1923 when the Texas Legislature directed the newly created State Parks Board to investigate the area.
 However, the Parks Board failed to secure any land donations and had no appropriations to buy the land.

 By 1933, the Great Depression had so devastated the local economy that landowners agreed to donate 560 acres for the park.
 CCC Companies 879 and 881 arrived in June 1933 and began organizing their encampment, which they named Camp Washington Seawell, after the first commander of nearby Fort Davis.
 Their developments in the park included roads, an overlook shelter, two mess halls, stone picnic tables, fireplaces and steps, a latrine and "Indian Lodge," a motel and visitor facility.

 Features

 The park is next to the Fort Davis National Historic Site and the two are connected by four miles of hiking trails.
 Within the park is the "Indian Lodge", an adobe motel with thirty-nine rooms.
 Sixteen were built by the Civilian Conservation Corps during the 1930s (completed in 1939) and twenty-four were added in a 1967 expansion by Texas Parks and Wildlife.
+The CCC also built the five mile scenic Skyline Drive, a series of switchbacks leading to multiple trails and viewpoints overlooking the park.
 A large bird blind next to the main road offers enclosed and open viewing areas for the many species of birds that are attracted to the feeders near the blind.

-The park has seven miles of equestrian trails in the special use Limpia Canyon Primitive Area, the section of the park north of Texas State Highway 118.
+The park has over six miles of hiking trails in the main unit, as well as seven miles of equestrian trails in the special use Limpia Canyon Primitive Area, the section of the park north of Texas State Highway 118.